Balsamic Couscous Salad is a light and refreshing vegetarian/ vegan option salad that is perfect for those looking for healthy recipes.

 So, sometimes because I am in demand a lot, I feel I live in my scrubs.
 Its part of working in medical, your laundry is 90% scrubs and 10% other clothes.
 Trust me scrubs are not as flattering like the scrubs that are worn on Grey’s Anatomy.

 If I had someone Taylor a scrub set for my body, of course, they would flatter my figure.
 We don’t have that in real life.
 We get unisex scrubs that can be reversible if needed.
 If only real life was like Grey’s Anatomy.

 Why bring this up?
 Sometimes what you see isn’t always what really is.
 I know sounds like a fortune cookie, what’s my point.
-I am all about change but I admit I think a bit of pack rat that I keep things too long, especially with Seduction in the Kitchen.
+I am all for change but I admit I think a bit of pack rat that I keep things too long, especially with Seduction in the Kitchen.
 I’m working on improving it, I took huge steps today with my social media accounts.

 You may or may not have noticed but most my accounts: Twitter, Pinterest, and Instagram all had LovelyPinkDiva as the handle.
 Lovely Pink Diva was a blog I had that was for women.
 It was this concept I had to help women remember they are a woman not just a mom, career women, etc.